Skip to main content

 $3.5 billion

 The University of Florida Investment Corporation manages roughly $3.5 billion in endowment assets for one of the largest public universities in the country.
 UF's endowment has grown rapidly over the past decade, driven by investment returns and the university's rising national profile.
 The portfolio allocates across public equities, fixed income, PE, venture capital, and real assets, with a growing focus on technology and innovation-linked strategies.
+Mark Baumgartner serves as CEO and CIO of the University of Florida Investment Corporation.

 Focus